Scientific Name(s): Rhamnus purshiana DC

-Cascara sagrada over-the-counter (OTC) laxative products were declared no longer safe and effective by the US Food and Drug Administration (FDA) in 2002.
-Typical doses of cascara are 1 g of bark, 2 to 6 mL of fluid extract or 325 mg of dried extract.
+Cascara sagrada nonprescription laxative products were declared no longer safe or effective by the US Food and Drug Administration (FDA) in 2002 due to a lack of supporting evidence.
+Typical doses of cascara are 1 g of the bark, 2 to 6 mL as a fluid extract, or 100 to 300 mg of dried bark extract.

-Cascara is contraindicated in ileus of any origin and in inflammatory diseases of the colon, including ulcerative colitis, irritable bowel syndrome (IBS), and Crohn disease.
+Cascara is contraindicated in children younger than 10 years; for ileus due to any origin; and for inflammatory diseases of the colon, including ulcerative colitis, irritable bowel syndrome (IBS), and Crohn disease.

-Documented emmenagogue and abortifacient effects.
 Avoid use.
-Anthranoid metabolites may be excreted in breast milk.
+Emmenagogue and abortifacient effects have been documented.
+Anthranoid metabolites may also be excreted in breast milk.

 None well documented.